rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 Why is it noisy?
 ```

 That question can lead to better detection design.
 Maybe the alert should suppress known admin tooling.
-Maybe it should split workstation behavior from server behavior.
+Maybe it should split workstation behaviour from server behaviour.
 Maybe it should enrich with device role, user role, parent process, signer, prevalence, execution path, or follow-on network activity.
 Maybe it should be downgraded in one context and upgraded in another.

 Noise becomes information when the analyst changes the question!